09x09/le_notebooks/README.md

-List of notes using jupyter notebook for various subjects.
+List of notes using jupyter notebook/markdown for various subjects.
 These will be updated regularly

 How to read the files:
 - Download the files and run using jupyter locally